 And according to the Urban Dictionary, the use of the word tomato when linked with the act of having sex implies that a heterosexual couple has sex while the woman is menstruating.
-This is known as tomato sex.
+This is known, in some circles, as tomato sex.

 The benefits of tomatoes sexually

 Slang terms aside, tomatoes have a real connection with sex.
 That’s because they contain nutrients to support sexual health and fertility.

 I recently ran across an article touting tomato as a food to “make your penis bigger.”
 While eating tomatoes will not guarantee a man’s enlarged penis size, the nutrients in tomatoes do show some promise in improving sperm quality and sexual performance.